tmr232/regshot/trunk/files/readme.txt

 * License remark:
 * TiANWEi - Original Author of Regshot, 1999-now
 * Maddes  http://www.maddes.net/ - Coder and Maintainer, 2011-now
-* XhmikosR - Coder and project maintainer, 2011-now
+* XhmikosR - Coder and Maintainer, 2011-now
 * Tulipfan (tfx) was the Designer & Coder of "Skiplist functions, regshot.ini setup, REGSHOT_TITLE define", he made the release 1.7.
 * Belogorokhov Youri (HANDLE) was the contributor of "a better html color idea, a new style browse dialog function" in 1.8.